-In this report, vulnerability to climate change is treated as a factor of peace in all countries.
-Vulnerable countries are those with insufficient mitigation and adaptation capabilities, and these countries also have low levels of peace.
+This report treats vulnerability to climate change as a factor of peace in all countries.
+Vulnerable countries have insufficient mitigation and adaptation capabilities, and these countries also have low levels of peace.

-Climate change poses an additional threat to any country exposed to it, and for a country or region fraught with many threats and problems, climate change can aggravate things, affecting peace, the economy, and political stability of any country.
+Climate change poses an additional threat to any country exposed to it.
+For a country or region fraught with many dangers and problems, climate change can aggravate things, affecting peace, the economy, and the political stability of any country.

-Climate change adaptation is proving to be one of the major challenges facing the world today and how each country respond to it will have a global influence on the future and our future generations.
+Climate change adaptation is one of the significant challenges facing the world today.
+How each country responds to it will have a global influence on our future generations.

 Read the full report by clicking on the image below: